kalmhq/docs/docs/tut-strapi.md

     servicePort: 27017
 ```

-We also ask for a 2Gi disk for our database:
+We also asked for a 2Gi disk for our database:

 ```yaml
   volumes: